 - 1 cup Carolina rice (or any risotto rice)

 - 1/4 cup lemon juice

 - ½ cup of dill, finely chopped

-- Clean and wash spinach and if leaves are big, remove the stem and cut it into 2 or 3 pieces.
-If not place them whole in a big pot without adding any water (just the water which is still on the leaves) and place on heat stirring for about 5 minutes, until the spinach wilts.
-(This will reduce the volume of the leaves and most of the water can be drained easier).
+- Clean and wash the spinach.
+If leaves are big, remove the stem and cut it into 2 or 3 pieces.
+If not place them whole in a big pot without adding any extra water (just the water which is still on the leaves) and place the pot on the heat, stirring for about 5 minutes, until the spinach wilts.
+(This will reduce the volume of the leaves and most of the water will drain easier).
 Drain and set aside.
-Frozen spinach can also be used.
+It is not necessary to thaw the frozen spinach.

 - Heat the olive oil and sauté the onion until translucent.
-Add the garlic and sauté for 1 minute.
+Add the garlic and sauté for a few seconds until fragrant.

 - Add the spinach and mix a couple of times.

-- Add tomato and tomato paste, water, vegetable cube, salt and pepper and bring to a boil.
+- Add tomato, water, vegetable bouillon, salt and pepper and bring to a boil.
 Lower heat and simmer for 45 minutes.

-- Cook for 20 minutes, making sure to stir regularly until rice is cooked.
-If necessary add more hot water.
+- Add the rice and cook for 20 minutes, making sure to stir regularly until the rice is cooked.
+If necessary, add more hot water.

 - Serve with Kalamata or green olives, feta cheese or with Greek yoghurt.